cockroachdb/docs/src/current/cockroachcloud/provision-a-cluster-with-terraform.md

     ~~~
       - Replace `cockroach-advanced` with a name for the cluster.
       - Set `cloud_provider` to `AWS` `AZURE`, or `GCP`.
       - Under `dedicated`, set `storage_gib` to a value large enough to contain the cluster's expected data.
-Set `num_vcpus` to the number of vCPUs per node.
+Set `num_virtual_cpus` to the number of vCPUs per node.
       - Under `regions`, add the names of one or more regions for the cluster and specify the `node_count`, or the number of nodes, per region.
       - To optionally enable [deletion protection]({% link cockroachcloud/basic-cluster-management.md %}#enable-deletion-protection), set `delete_protection` to `true`.
 {{ remaining_steps }}